Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:chtenfitsgraph)Variance between components</p>
 </div>

-The models seem to fit the cumulative data pretty well with the exception of the exponential fit and polynomial fit.
+The models fit the cumulative data well, except for the exponential and polynomial fit.
 There are several ways to evaluate models against one another.
 For linear models, ANOVA is typically your first stop. for non linear models, AIC ^[https://en.wikipedia.org/wiki/Akaike_information_criterion] and BIC are typically used.

 ```r